-Trump admin: No new Russia sanctions for now
+US releases list of Russian oligarchs, political figures

 A second classified report outlined the impact of imposing sanctions on Russia's sovereign debt.
 The government analyzed entities that were at least 25% owned by the Russian government and had roughly $2 billion or more in revenue in 2016.
 It did not name any of those entities publicly.

-The Treasury Department said "this report is not a sanctions list" and that it worked closely with the State Department and the intelligence community in its drafting.
+Before the publication of the report, Kremlin spokesman Dmitry Peskov said sanctions were "a direct and obvious attempt" by the US to interfere in Russia's upcoming presidential vote in March.

-The announcement came on a day when the ongoing FBI investigation into President Donald Trump's potential campaign ties to Moscow during the 2016 election once again dominated the news, and once again raised questions about policy decisions his administration is making on Russia.
+The reports were released on a day when the ongoing FBI investigation into President Donald Trump's potential campaign ties to Moscow during the 2016 election once again dominated the news, and once again raised questions about policy decisions his administration is making on Russia.

 FBI Deputy Director Andrew McCabe, long the target of Trump's ire toward the FBI over its investigation into possible collusion between his campaign and Russia, stepped down in a surprise move Monday.
 Trump's allies have recently intensified their campaign against the investigation, alleging FBI abuses of a surveillance law.

-Note: Editor's note: The story has been updated to include the US Treasury Department list and Russian reaction.